-SECOND AMENDMENT TO RESTRUCTURING SUPPORT AGREEMENT
+THIRD AMENDMENT TO RESTRUCTURING SUPPORT AGREEMENT

-Second Amendment to Restructuring Support Agreement (this "Amendment"), dated as of March 28, 2016, to that certain Restructuring Support Agreement made and entered into as of January 10, 2016, as amended by the First Amendment to Restructuring Support Agreement, dated as of February 25, 2016 (the "Restructuring Support Agreement"), by and among (i) the parties signatory thereto which are lenders under the First Lien Credit Agreement (each such party a "Consenting Lender", and collectively, the "Consenting Lenders"), (ii) Arch Coal, Inc., a Delaware corporation ("Arch Coal"), and (iii) each of the subsidiaries of Arch Coal signatory thereto (collectively with Arch Coal, the "Company").
+Third Amendment to Restructuring Support Agreement (this "Amendment"), dated as of April 26, 2016, to that certain Restructuring Support Agreement made and entered into as of January 10, 2016, as amended by the First Amendment to Restructuring Support Agreement, dated as of February 25, 2016, and the Second Amendment to Restructuring Support Agreement, dated as of March 28, 2016 (the "Restructuring Support Agreement"), by and among (i) the parties signatory thereto which are lenders under the First Lien Credit Agreement (each such party a "Consenting Lender", and collectively, the "Consenting Lenders"), (ii) Arch Coal, Inc., a Delaware corporation ("Arch Coal"), and (iii) each of the subsidiaries of Arch Coal signatory thereto (collectively with Arch Coal, the "Company").
 Capitalized terms used in this Amendment and not otherwise defined shall have the meanings set forth in the Restructuring Support Agreement.